stefan-it/lrz-gpu-tutorial/README.md

 ## Store public SSH-key in LRZ Data Lab

-Once the SSH key pair was created, the **public** key must be stored in your settings on the DataLab reservation website.
+Once the SSH key pair was created, the **public** key must be stored in your settings on the Data Lab reservation website.

 Visit the [LRZ Data Lab](https://datalab.lrz.de) website.
 This website is only accessible within the MWN (Münchner Wissenschaftsnetz).
 If you're not in the